-Currently the Special Projects Manager for NET, Nebraska’s statewide public broadcasting organization, Michael is a forty-three year veteran in public broadcasting.
+Currently Associate Professor of Practice at the University of Nebraska - Lincoln and the co-founder of Platte Basin Timelapse.
+Michael is a forty-three year veteran in public broadcasting.
 Forty-one of those years have been spent in production and management in Nebraska and the Great Plains.
 Michael works tirelessly to share his years of accumulated wisdom and experience with the next generation of story-tellers and he has led the effort to establish an internship program at NET for students from the University of Nebraska-Lincoln’s colleges of Journalism and Fine and Performing Arts (Film) and the Institute of Agriculture and Natural Resources.

 Posted on August 11, 2015